 Welcome to my website in which I show you how I grow great organic vegies in a water conserving raised garden bed with the help of a built in worm farm and pest exclusion devices.
 I also show you how I rotate these vegies in a 4 year 4 bed cycle.
 Check out my website 'Gardening with Ecobeds' which shows you how Ecobeds are made and how they grow food without using poisonous chemicals....................John Ashworth 27th July 2015.

-When flowers appear, I buzz pollinate them to ensure plenty of fruit sets, and harvest them when fully ripe.
+When flowers appear, I buzz pollinate them to ensure plenty of fruit is set, and usually harvest them when fully ripe.

 I store my crop surplus in a chest freezer.